ATOMNFT/ESP32-TTGO-T-Display-Hub/Arduino Files/User_Setup Files/README.md

 # Directions for use

-- If you do not have the TFT_eSPI library by Bodmer installed, go ahead a download it from <a href=https://github.com/Bodmer/TFT_eSPI>HERE</a> and manually install/add it to your library folder
+- If you do not have the TFT_eSPI library by Bodmer installed (it's included in the lib folder in my repo as well), go ahead a download it from <a href=https://github.com/Bodmer/TFT_eSPI>HERE</a> and manually install/add it to your library folder
   Or install it through Arduinos library manager.

 - Make a full backup of your \Arduino\libraries\ folder and keep it somewhere safe to revert to if you run into any errors.